robighetti/robighetti/README.md

 ## Summary

-Results-oriented Software Engineer with 25+ years of experience in full-stack development, specializing in Agile methodologies, CI/CD, and cloud technologies (AWS, Docker)[cite: 3].
-Proven ability to lead teams and deliver innovative solutions[cite: 4].
-Passionate about social impact, demonstrated through the 'Vem Ser Dev' initiative, focused on teaching programming to underprivileged youth[cite: 2].
-Eager to leverage expertise in a challenging environment that values diversity and inclusion[cite: 4].
+Results-oriented Software Engineer with 25+ years of experience in full-stack development, specializing in Agile methodologies, CI/CD, and cloud technologies (AWS, Docker).
+Proven ability to lead teams and deliver innovative solutions.
+Passionate about social impact, demonstrated through the 'Vem Ser Dev' initiative, focused on teaching programming to underprivileged youth.
+Eager to leverage expertise in a challenging environment that values diversity and inclusion.

 ## Technical Skills